pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 - Reflectivity and metalink improvements

 # Other
-- The logic of the `Finder` was rewritten
+- The logic of the `Finder` was fully rewritten
 - Startup now running in a fresh process
 - Better pin messages
 - NewValueHolder and Model API unification